rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 ![Step5_RemapperBase](RetargetingRPMAndMixamo_Data/Step5_RemapperBase.PNG?raw=true "Step5_RemapperBase")

-Let's modify it to remove the '''mixamorig:''' prefix:
+Let's modify it to remove the '''mixamorig:''' prefix (or mixamorig10, or whatever is the bone prefix for the asset):

 ![Step5_Remapper](RetargetingRPMAndMixamo_Data/Step5_Remapper.PNG?raw=true "Step5_Remapper")